Luzones: Naval and military actions

+João de Barros, wrote in Décadas da Ásia (John Stevens transl., The History of the Portuguese in India, vol. 3, London 1777) Vol. 3, pp. 102–105 (Década III, Livro I, cap.
+XIV) Malacca (c.
+1525) & Perak; this:

+The ex-Sultan of Malacca enlisted 500 Luções arquebusiers and 20 caracoas, whose veterans later became Temenggung of Perak under the Portuguese.

 Pinto noted that there were a number of Luzones in the Islamic fleets that went to battle with the Portuguese in the Philippines during the 16th century.
 In 1539 Filipinos (Luções) formed part of a Batak-Menangkabau army which besieged Aceh, as well as of the Acehnese fleet which raised the siege under command of Turkish Heredim Mafamede sent out from Suez by his uncle, Suleiman, Viceroy of Cairo.
 When this fleet later took Aru on the Strait of Malacca, it contained 4,000 Muslims from Turkey, Abyssinia, Malabar, Gujarat and Luzon, and following his victory, Heredim left a hand-picked garrison there under the command of a Filipino by the name of Sapetu Diraja.
 Sapetu Diraja, was then assigned by the Sultan of Aceh the task of holding Aru (northeast Sumatra) in 1540.

 Pinto also says one was named leader of the Malays remaining in the Moluccas Islands after the Portuguese conquest in 1511.

 Pigafetta notes that one of them was in command of the Brunei fleet in 1521.

+Of which, João de Barros wrote in Décadas da Ásia (John Stevens transl., The History of the Portuguese in India, vol. 3, London 1777) Vol. 3, pp. 102–105 (Década III, Livro I, cap.
+XIV) Malacca (c.
+1525) & Perak, the following:

+A fleet of twelve Luçon caracoas under the same leader joined the Brunei armada against Lawé.
+Their knowledge of these coasts was unmatched, and they bore the brunt of the assault.

 However, the Luzones did not only fight on the side of the Muslims.
 Pinto says they were also apparently among the natives of the Philippines who fought the Muslims in 1538.